Active Members

 At WARR Rocketry we develop, construct and launch advanced sounding rockets.
 From the engine and structure to the aerodynamic elements and the flight computer, we design the vast majority of the components ourselves.
 Leveraging years of expertise, we succeed at producing and testing our rockets with precision and innovation.
 Explore the heights with us as we redefine the frontiers of rocketry.

-Current and Recent Missions
+Current and Recent Projects

 Nixus Logo